 Little vintage pieces such as old typewriters or even a chest, have the potential to start a conversation.
 People are starting to appreciate the good old days when almost everything was in analog.
 Even today’s electronic devices, such as telephones and cameras, have their vintage roots.
 So you can never go wrong with a collection of old, but still usable items.
 Just remember to dust them off first before putting them on display.

 Scour the flea markets!

 Conversation pieces don’t have to be expensive to be interesting.
 Most of the time, second-hand items can be just as if not more intriguing than items from high-end galleries or upscale boutiques.
 Scour flea markets or online shops for unique items such as antique home décor, retro furniture or paintings by lesser-known artists – you can rest assured that the conversation piece you end up with won’t be found elsewhere.

 Feature your family!

 Pictures of family only get better with age, especially if they document the different stages of your life.
-But, you don’t have to stop at photos.
-For an extra nostalgic yet heartwarming touch, feature items that belong to your parents or grandparents, such as medals and old pictures, in a covered frame.
+You don’t have to stop at photos.
+For an extra nostalgic yet heartwarming touch, feature items that belong to your parents or grandparents, such as medals and old pictures in a covered frame.
 Completely unique to you, family-focused conversation pieces never go out of style.

 Entertain with the exotic!

 You don’t have to be a traveler to appreciate different cultures.
 Because urban areas are already melting pots for people of diverse origins, it is easy to find items that reflect their respective countries.
 In fact, finding such items could be as simple as going on an exploration of Chinatown or Little Italy.
-A nice wall hanging featuring Chinese calligraphy or a piece of fine glass ware from Italy might get the conversation going if you have guests who are really passionate about their roots or simply curious about other cultures.
+A nice wall-hanging display that features Chinese calligraphy or a piece of fine glassware from Italy, might get the conversation going for guests that are really passionate about their roots or simply curious about other cultures.

 Fill it up with fun!